vectordotdev/log-event-json-schema/README.md

 unpredictable brittle nature of logs by creating a contract around it's structure.
 This normalizes log data across applications and teams making it easy for downstream consumers of this data (graphs, alerts, etc) to use it effectively.
-It eliminates unexpected structure changes, improves data consumption reliability, and ultimately makes your logs useful (as they should be).
+It eliminates unexpected structure changes, improves data consumption reliability, and ultimately makes your logs _easily_ useful (as they should be).

 This schema is used internally at [Timber](https://timber.io) and across thousands of companies with success.
 It's the core reason the Timber logging platform is able to provide a great user